M0HlT/Multiple-GoPro-Automation-using-COHN/readme.md

 ### Prerequisites

+- provision all the gopros to your router before running the code
 - the cohn code from opengopro github
 - Python 3.x
 - Required Python modules: `networkscan`, `requests`, `concurrent.futures`, `json`, `os`, `datetime`